sayar/CodeLabs-WebDev/Module4-FrontEndDev/README.md

     <details-grid [itemInfo]="selectedItem" (updatedTotal)="updateOrderTotal($event)"></details-grid>
 	````

-1. Back in the **order-app.component.ts** file, locate the **Component** decorator and notice the **providers** property.
+1. Back in the **app.component.ts** file, locate the **Component** decorator and notice the **providers** property.
 This property is used to configure the dependency injection system in this case configuring the **OrderService** that its consumed in the class's constructor.

 	````TypeScript
     constructor(private _orderService: OrderService) {